gitkraken/gk-dev-docs/gk-dev/gk-dev-subscription.md

 1. Go to [gitkraken.dev](https://gitkraken.dev?source=help_center&product=gitkraken_dot_dev) and sign in.
 2. Select your organization in the left panel and click **Purchase Subscription**.
-3. Set the number of user seats and select a plan tier: Pro, Teams, or Enterprise.
+3. Set the number of user seats and select a plan tier: Pro, Advanced, Business, or Enterprise.
 4. Enter your organization name, contact details, and payment information, then click **Buy now**.

 After purchase, navigate to [gitkraken.dev/users](https://gitkraken.dev/users?source=help_center&product=gitkraken_dot_dev) to assign licenses to organization members.